jwmueller/SemanticTextDB/READme.md

 Using SemanticTextDB
 --------------------

-Simply clone the repo and refer to SemanticTextDB_Tutorial for documentation.
+Simply clone the repo and refer to SemanticTextDB_Tutorial.py for documentation.

+We STRONGLY recommend using iPython Notebook for viewing the SemanticTextDB_Tutorial.py.
+Use SemanticTextDB_Tutorial.ipynb when viewing in ipython notebook.
+The experience is highly enhanced.